 WHAT CAUSES GLAZE TO CRACKLE ON POTTERY?

 I am sure you have seen a crackle glaze on a ceramic before.
 You might have even bought one.
-As a beginner in pottery, you might ask yourself how come a glazing mistake turns into a masterpiece.
-Your answers are going to be answered in this article.
+As a beginner in pottery, you might ask yourself how a glazing mistake turns into a masterpiece.
+Your questions are going to be answered in this article.
 Crackle glaze is caused by crazing.
 It is a type of pottery glaze that is intentionally crazed.
 Glazes that have crazed show a fine pattern of cracks in the surface of the glaze.
 It is very easy to detect by simply breathing on the piece and fogging the glaze surface.
 Crazing is a result of a discrepancy between the coefficient of expansion of the glaze and the body of the clay.
 When the glaze is expanding more than the clay body, there will be crazing.

 WHAT ARE CRACKLE GLAZES?